developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Use of Home Key
 Used to configure whether the Device User is allowed to utilize the Home Key on a Zebra Android device to leave the current context and return to the Home/Launcher screen.

-- If the value ***Off*** is chosen, the Home key is ignored and causes no action if it is pressed.
+-***Off***- the Home key is ignored and causes no action if it is pressed.

-- If the value ***On*** is chosen, the Home key is honored and causes the device to go to the Home/Launcher screen when if it is pressed.
+-***On***- the Home key is honored and causes the device to go to the Home/Launcher screen when if it is pressed.

 ### Use of Magnification Gestures
 Used to configure whether the Device User is allowed to Use Magnification Gestures.

-- If the value ***Off*** is chosen, the Magnification Gestures are ignored and no action is taken if they are used by the Device User.
+-***Off***- the Magnification Gestures are ignored and no action is taken if they are used by the Device User.

-- If the value ***On*** is chosen, the Magnification Gestures are honored and appropriate action is taken if they are used by the Device User.
+-***On***- the Magnification Gestures are honored and appropriate action is taken if they are used by the Device User.

 ### Use of Recent Apps Key
 Used to configure whether the Device User is allowed to Use the Recent Apps Key to access recently launched applications.

-- If the value ***Off*** is chosen, the Recent Apps Key is ignored and the Device User is NOT allowed to access recently launched applications using that method.
+-***Off***- the Recent Apps Key is ignored and the Device User is NOT allowed to access recently launched applications using that method.

-- If the value ***On*** is chosen, the Recent Apps Key is functional, allowing the Device User access recently launched applications.
+-***On***- the Recent Apps Key is functional, allowing the Device User access recently launched applications.

 ### Use of Split Screen Mode
 Used to configure whether Split Screen Mode is allowed to be used on the device.

-- If the value ***Off*** is chosen, the use of Split Screen Mode is blocked on the device.
+-***Off***- the use of Split Screen Mode is blocked on the device.

-- If the value ***On*** is chosen, the use of Split Screen Mode is allowed on the device.
+-***On***- the use of Split Screen Mode is allowed on the device.

 ### User Control of Multi User
 Used to configure whether Primary Device User is allowed to invoke UI to manage Multi User, including the ability to Create, Delete, and limit the actions of Secondary Users.

-- If the value ***Off*** is chosen, the Primary Device User is NOT allowed to manage Secondary Users, even if the device supports multiple users.
+-***Off***- the Primary Device User is NOT allowed to manage Secondary Users, even if the device supports multiple users.

-- If the value ***On*** is chosen, the Primary Device User is allowed to manage Secondary Users on devices that support multiple users.
+-***On***- the Primary Device User is allowed to manage Secondary Users on devices that support multiple users.

 -----